-While choosing the power stations, I made sure all of them are suitable with almost 95% of CPAP devices including Resmed, Philips, DeVilbiss, etc. Also, I have picked the batteries of different ranges from 200Wh to as high as 500Wh.
+While choosing the power stations, I made sure all of them are suitable with almost 95% of CPAP devices including Resmed, Philips, DeVilbiss, etc. Also, I have picked batteries of different capacities ranging from 200Wh to as high as 500Wh.
 This is to make sure that the backup time will be at least a day.

 It has ten different ports that allow you freedom of connectivity with as many devices as possible.
 They include: